-Born in the town of Grammichele (province of Catania) in 1884, Agrippino Manteo was orphaned at the age of four.
+Born in the town of Grammichele (province of Catania) in 1884, Agrippino Manteo was orphaned at the age of four or possibly earlier.
 Although he and his sister subsequently lived with their grandmother, Agrippino often ran away due to her harsh measures and the incessant farm chores.
-The puppeteer Pepino Crimi, whose father had established a theater in 1858, took the boy under his wing, setting the stage for a life devoted to Sicilian opera dei pupi (puppet theater) across three continents.
+The puppeteer Giuseppe (Peppino Crimi), son of the famed puppeteer Gaetano Crimi, took the boy under his wing, setting the stage for a life devoted to Sicilian opera dei pupi (puppet theater) across three continents.

-At the age of twenty-one Agrippino immigrated to Mendoza, Argentina, with his wife, Catarina, and their first child, Ida (neé Agata, also known as Aida).
-He worked as a baker while constructing marionettes, and, when he had amassed a sufficient number, …
+At the age of twenty-one Agrippino immigrated to Mendoza, Argentina, with his wife, Caterina, and their first child, Ida (neé Agata, also known as Aida).
+He worked as a baker while constructing marionettes, and, when he h…

 Citation: Cavallo, Jo Ann.
 "Agrippino Manteo".
 The Literary Encyclopedia.
 First published 20 March 2012 [https://www.litencyc.com/php/speople.php?rec=true&UID=13090, accessed 22 September 2023.]